-Naohiro is a Technology Specialist in OIRON I.P.O’s Sagamihara office.
+Naohiro is a Associate in ORION I.P.O’s Sagamihara office.
 His practice focuses on Patent prosecution, Opposition and Freedom-to-operate analysis in the areas of biotechnology and pharmaceuticals.

 * Maeda N, Narukawa M, Ishimaru Y, Yamamoto K, Misaka T, Abe K. A large increase of sour taste